Route Planning: The Complete Guide

 If you have a number of drivers working as part of your team, they will continually build up route and customer knowledge over time.
 Avoiding busy commuter bottlenecks at certain times, for example, is the kind of thing they learn pretty quickly.

 Similarly, they can also get to know your customers in specific geographic areas over time and cement your business relationship with them.
-In fact, research by McCarron coates in 2020 found that more than half of the UK public (57%) say their attitude to delivery drivers and couriers has become more positive.
+In fact, research by McCarron Coates found that more than half of the UK public (57%) say their attitude to delivery drivers and couriers has become more positive.

 When planning routes for a business, assigning drivers to specific territories can have a remarkable effect on customer loyalty over time.
 Leveraging off the newfound respect for delivery drivers amongst the public will do your business no harm at all.